kienmarkdo/Job-Matching-System/README.md

 This matching result is stable as there is no other matching that would be fair for every company and applicant.
 Let's take a look at how it works.

 ## How it works
-There will be two lists: Employer Preferences and Applicant Preferences.
+Two lists are provided: _employer preferences_ and _applicant preferences_.
 The number of employers must be the same as the number of applicants.
 For example,
   - If there are 100 companies looking to hire new employees, a list of 100 applicants must also be provided.
   - A company will rank all of the applicants from best to worst, and vice versa.
-  - Once all rankings are made, the data will be processed and the application will produce an output with all the stable employer-applicant matchings.
+  - Once all rankings are made, the data will be processed and the system will produce an output file with all the stable employer-applicant matchings.

 Similar to the [Stable Marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem), this employer-applicant ranking system is implemented using the [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm) to optimally produce the results.

-Example data sets are provided as well as output files that shows the optional matching to all employers and applicants.
+Example data sets are included in this repository as well as corresponding output files that show the optional employer-applicant matchings.
 <!--
 ```diff
 - text in red